quimodotcom/Liquid-Touch/README.md

 Liquid Touch is a prototype Android home launcher built around the aesthetic of Apple's Liquid Glass design language — brought to Android through the [Android Liquid Glass (Backdrop) Library](https://github.com/Kyant0/AndroidLiquidGlass) by Kyant0, which served as the primary inspiration for this project.

-The launcher is forked from the [Fossify Home Launcher](https://github.com/FossifyOrg/Home), and all original contributors have been preserved in the project's contributor history.
-Many thanks to the entire Fossify team.
+The launcher is forked from the [Fossify Home Launcher](https://github.com/FossifyOrg/Home), so many thanks to the entire Fossify team.

 ---